IMPORTANT NOTICE to EMAILERS!

 Lucan Active Retirement Association

 We meet in St Andrew's Parish Centre, Main Street, Lucan, on Thursdays at 11.30am.
 New members always welcome, come and join us in a friendly atmosphere and meet new friends.
-No charge for your first meeting.
+There is a charge of €4 each week to cover costs, but there is no charge for your first meeting.
+Lots of activities to enjoy.
+Bowls, scrabble, cards, drama and choir.
+Coffee break at 1pm.
+Organised trips in Ireland and abroad.

 Lucan Citizens Information Centre